avesbox/acanthis/.website/defining-schemas.md

 ...
 ```

-Instead if you want to get the element type from the list type you can use the `unwrap()` method.
+Instead, if you want to get the element type from the list type you can use the `unwrap()` method.

 ```dart
 final list = string().list();